 Matt Kapusta joined uniQure as our chief financial officer in January 2015 and was elected to our Management Board at the 2015 annual general meeting.
 In December 2016 he was appointed our chief executive officer.
 Prior to joining uniQure, Mr. Kapusta was Senior Vice President at AngioDynamics from 2011 to 2014, responsible for corporate development, strategic planning and national accounts.
 Prior to AngioDynamics, he served as Vice President, Finance for Smith & Nephew Orthopaedics.
 Mr. Kapusta's career also includes more than a decade of investment banking experience focused on emerging life sciences companies.
 Mr. Kapusta was Managing Director, Healthcare Investment Banking at Collins Stewart, and held various positions at Wells Fargo Securities, Robertson Stephens and PaineWebber.
 Mr. Kapusta holds a Master of Business Administration from New York University's Stern School of Business, a Bachelor of Business Administration from University of Michigan's Ross School of Business and earned his Certified Public Accountant license in 1996 while at Ernst & Young.

-Jack Kaye has served as Chairman of the Audit Committee of Keryx Biopharmaceuticals, Inc. since 2006 and is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
+Jack Kaye is currently chairman of our Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
 At Deloitte, he was responsible for servicing a diverse client base of public and private, global and domestic companies in a variety of industries.
 Mr. Kaye has extensive experience consulting with clients on accounting and reporting matters, private and public debt financings, SEC rules and regulations and corporate governance/Sarbanes-Oxley matters.
 Prior to retiring, Mr. Kaye served as Partner-in-Charge of Deloitte’s Tri-State Core Client practice, a position he held for more than 20 years.
 Mr. Kaye has a Bachelor of Business Administration from Baruch College and is a Certified Public Accountant.

 Paula Soteropoulos has served as a member of our supervisory board since July 2013.
-Ms. Soteropoulos is president and chief executive officer of Akcea Therapeutics, a position she has held since January 2015.
-From July 2013 to December 2014, she served as Senior Vice President and General Manager, Cardiometabolic Business and Strategic Alliances at Moderna Therapeutics Inc. Prior to this Ms. Soteropoulos worked at Genzyme Corporation, a biotechnology company, from 1992 to 2013, most recently as Vice President and General Manager, Cardiovascular, Rare Diseases.
+She also serves as Executive Chairman of Ensoma and as a member of the board of Rallybio.
+Ms. Soteropoulos is an executive leader with more than 30 years of experience in the biopharma industry in areas of drug development, manufacturing, business development, global commercialization and company building.
+Most recently, she served as the chief executive officer of Akcea Therapeutics.
+Ms. Soteropoulos was the founding President and CEO in 2015 and led the company through its IPO on NASDAQ in 2017, as well as significant growth: employing over 270 staff in thirteen countries, six drugs in its portfolio with 2 rare disease drug approvals.
+From July 2013 to December 2014, she served as Senior Vice President and General Manager, Cardiometabolic Business and Strategic Alliances at Moderna Therapeutics Inc. Prior to this, Ms. Soteropoulos worked at Genzyme Corporation, a biotechnology company, from 1992 to 2013, most recently as Vice President and General Manager, Cardiovascular, Rare Diseases.
 Ms. Soteropoulos holds a bachelor of science degree in chemical engineering and a master of science degree in chemical and biochemical engineering, both from Tufts University, and holds an executive management certificate from the University of Virginia, Darden Graduate School of Business Administration.
 Ms. Soteropoulos serves on the Advisory Board for the Chemical and Biological Engineering Department of Tufts University.
-We believe Ms. Soteropoulos is qualified to serve on our supervisory board due to her extensive experience in the biotechnology industry.